C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: Preliminaries on -correspondences

-Hence $a$ is "compact", cf. the proof of \cite[Lemma 4.2 2)]{fmr}. \\ iii).
-See the second part of the proof of \cite[Lemma 4.2 (2)]{fmr}. \end{Proof} Following \cite{katsura} we clarify the relationship between $C^*$-correspondences and Hilbert bimodules. \begin{defn} We say that $X$ is a \emph{Hilbert $A$-bimodule} if it is at the same time a Hilbert left $A$-module and a Hilbert right $A$-module with sesqui-linear forms ${_A\langle} \cdot , \cdot \rangle$ and $\langle \cdot , \cdot \rangle_A$ related via the so-called imprimitivity condition: \end{defn} It follows from \eqref{complete bimodules2} that left action in a Hilbert bimodule acts by adjointable maps and hence every Hilbert $C^*$-bimodule is a $C^*$-correspondence, cf. \cite[3.3]{katsura1}.
-In the converse direction we have \begin{prop} Let $X$ be a $C^*$-correspondence.
+Hence $a$ is "compact". \\ iv) See the second part of the proof of \cite[Lem.
+4.2 (2)]{fmr}. \end{proof} Following \cite{katsura} we clarify the relationship between $C^*$-correspondences and Hilbert bimodules. \begin{definition} We say that $X$ is a \emph{Hilbert $A$-bimodule} if it is at the same time a Hilbert left $A$-module and a Hilbert right $A$-module with sesqui-linear forms ${_A\langle} \cdot , \cdot \rangle$ and $\langle \cdot , \cdot \rangle_A$ related via the so-called imprimitivity condition: \end{definition} It follows from \eqref{complete bimodules2} that left action in a Hilbert bimodule acts by adjointable maps and hence every Hilbert $C^*$-bimodule is a $C^*$-correspondence, cf. \cite[3.3]{katsura1}.
+In the converse direction we have \begin{proposition} Let $X$ be a $C^*$-correspondence.
 The following conditions are equivalent: \begin{itemize} \item[i)] $X$ is a Hilbert $A$-bimodule (that is there exists a sesqui-linear form ${_A\langle} \cdot , \cdot \rangle$ for which $X$ together with left action $\phi$ becomes a left Hilbert $A$-module satisfying \eqref{complete bimodules2}), \item[ii)] there is a function $_A\langle \cdot ,\cdot \rangle:X\times X \to (\ker \phi)^\bot$ such that \item[iii)] the mapping $\phi:(\ker\phi)^\bot \cap J(X) \to \KK(X)$ is onto (hence it is automatically an isomorphism). \end{itemize} The objects in i) and ii) are determined uniquely, the function $_A\langle \cdot ,\cdot \rangle$ from item $ii)$ coincides with the inner product from item $i)$ and

 where $\phi^{-1}$ is the inverse to the isomorphism $\phi:(\ker\phi)^\bot \cap J(X) \to \KK(X)$.
 Moreover denoting $\overline{{_A\langle} X , X \rangle}:=\clsp\{{_A\langle} x , y \rangle: x,y\in X\}$ we have